jimeh/common-flow/common-flow.md

     3. A long-term release branch MUST have a name with a nonspecific version number.
 For example, a long-term release branch for creating new 2.9.x releases MUST be named "release-2.9", or "release-2" for all 2.x.x releases when main has moved to 3.x.x.
-While naming it "release-2.9.x" or "release-2.x" with a literal ".x" suffix is also allowed, it is NOT RECOMMENDED as it can lead to confusion.
     4. Long-term release branches for maintenance releases of older versions MUST be created from the relevant release tag.
 For example, if the main branch is on version 2.11.4 and there is a security fix for all 2.9.x